2018 Reporter's Guide to Using QCEW Data

 After Hurricane Katrina, the QCEW County High Level Spreadsheet was

 developed to help reporters get a quick read on an unfamiliar location.
-Available here, for the most current data, it provides
+Access the most current data, which it provides

-industry detail at the QCEW Supersector levels and higher level for each county, MSA, state, and for the nation.
+industry detail at the QCEW Supersector levels and higher, for each county, MSA, state, and for the nation.
 For earlier data, please access the QCEW Downloadable Data files.

 Restricting the industry detail to QCEW Supersector Levels and above results in a manageable number of industries for users in a hurry.